 Recycling Bean Bag Beads

 EPS is 100 per cent recyclable, and tens of thousands of tons are recycled each year.
-Several organizations, both national and international, are also now in operation to inform consumers how and where EPS can be recycled.
-In some locations, it can be picked up curbside, but in others, it must be taken to a local recycling centre.
+Several organizations inform consumers how and where EPS can be recycled.
+In some locations, it can be picked up curbside.
+But in others, it must be taken to a local recycling centre.